Knowing how to keep your house cool in summer can be a godsend during heatwaves and hot sticky nights.

 What is the best way to keep cool inside in hot weather?

-Pack away those 13 tog duvets for now and crack out some cooling cotton sheets instead – it’s much more breathable and better to sleep in.
-Keep away from the satin and silk, too.
+Pack away those 13 tog duvets for now and crack out some cooling cotton sheets instead.
+Cotton bed sheets have been scientifically proven to improve sleep in the heat, thanks to their breathability.

-Lucy Ackroyd, Head of Design at Christy England explained, “Pure cotton sheets have sensory benefits and are naturally breathable so they help to regulate your temperature and moisture levels while you sleep, stopping the clammy feeling you can experience with synthetic fibres.
+As Lucy Ackroyd, Head of Design at Christy England explains: “Pure cotton sheets have sensory benefits and are naturally breathable so they help to regulate your temperature and moisture levels while you sleep, stopping the clammy feeling you can experience with synthetic fibres.

 Try just sleeping under a sheet as well as ditch the duvet altogether.
 The lighter layer will keep you cooler and stop you getting so hot overnight.